 You can track your credit score progress in real-time on the Self dashboard.
 Despite an initial dip, your score should start increasing soon if your other credit accounts are in good standing.

-This fee is necessary because Self Lender places your cash into a bank CD.
+This fee is necessary because Self places your cash into a bank CD.
 This CD matures at the end of the repayment period you choose.

 - Have a bank account, debit card, or prepaid card

 - Social Security number

 - A permanent U.S. resident or U.S. citizen with a physical U.S. mailing address